About Creamy Pesto Shrimp Pasta

 Because really, what better way is there to try new things than to cannonball right into the deep end with a million new experiences at once?

-But after all the worrying, my first attempt at this dish went so well that I’ve made this recipe as many times as The Husband will tolerate crustaceans in his diet.
+But after all the worrying, my first attempt at this dish went so well that I’ve made this recipe as many times as an old friend of mine will tolerate crustaceans in his diet.

 I’ve even made some minor adjustments to suit it to my liking, such as extra garlic (sorry not sorry, I just can’t help myself) and a dash of parsley on top.